About the College of Menominee Nation

 American Indian culture is at the heart of the College of Menominee Nation.

 CMN degree programs, research, and student activities are committed to addressing contemporary problems through modern science and methodologies that are informed by ancient knowledge.
-This is most evident in sustainable development programs at CMN that draw on resource management philosophies tested over centuries in the great Menominee forest.
+This is most evident CMN's commitment to sustainable development concepts and practices that draw on resource management philosophies tested over centuries in the great Menominee forest.

-Native and non-native students and visitors from across the world come to CMN to pursue higher learning and to learn the history, systems and strategies of the Menominee and other First Americans.
+Native and non-Native students from many states and visitors from across the world come to CMN to pursue higher learning and to learn the history, systems and strategies of the Menominee and other First Americans.

 Quick facts about CMN

-- Academic degrees in select associate and bachelor’s degree programs and diplomas in technical and trades areas, and a variety of continuing education options
+- Academic degrees in select baccalaureate and associate degree programs; diplomas in technical and trades areas; and a variety of continuing education options

-- College accredited by the Higher Learning Commission (hlcomission.org) and chosen for the HLC’s prestigious Academic Quality Improvement Program (AQIP)
+- Accredited by the Higher Learning Commission (hlcommission.org) and chosen for the HLC’s prestigious Academic Quality Improvement Program (AQIP)